Bow Valley Parkway Scenic Drive: A Local’s Guide

 This post contains compensated links.

-The Bow Valley Parkway is a 48 kilometer secondary highway that connects Banff to Lake Louise.
-Originally built in 1920, this highly scenic route through Banff was built with vehicle sightseeing in mind.
-As you’ll see, there are plenty of hikes, roadside pullouts and fun things to do along the Bow Valley Parkway.
+The Bow Valley Parkway is a 48-kilometre secondary highway connecting Banff and Lake Louise.
+Originally built in 1920, it was designed as a scenic route for sightseeing by car.
+As you’ll see, today there are plenty of hikes, roadside pullouts and fun things to do along the Bow Valley Parkway.

 Also known as Highway 1A, the Bow Valley Parkway is a prime habitat for wildlife in the Bow Valley.
 Thanks to its lower elevation, diverse vegetation, plenty of sunshine and a lack of wildlife fences, the Bow Valley Parkway is an ideal place to spot wildlife in Banff.